eddieruan-alibaba/SONiC/doc/recursive/recursive_route.md

     }
 }
 ```

-A brief explanation of the above process (with more detailed available in the subsequent sections):
-1. rib_process() eventually calls zebra_rnh_eval_nexthop_entry() after finishing one route updating task
-2. If a tracked nexthop has resolved paths changed (as in the if else branch where compare_state() is located in the above code snippet), zebra_rnh_fixup_depends() will be invoked for the quick dataplane fixup which might stop traffic loss via removing failed path before the protocol client notification is sent
-3. Zebra continues the client notify process, proceeding with the next round of recursive route iteration to refresh the resolution of nexthops to their final state

-#### Nexthop Group Proposed Changes
+The main work flow for zebra_rnh_fixup_depends() is the following
+1. Find the nexthop hash entry for this rnh
+2. Walk through this nexthop hash entry's nhg_dependents list and update each NHG involved in dataplane

+Note: this function would only walk one level up to NHG.
+The further level would be triggered via protocol clients' route updates.

+#### Step by step illustrations

-Assuming the initial state of EVPN underlay routes is as follows
+Assuming the initial state of EVPN underlay routes is the following

 <figure align=center>
     <img src="images/nhg_initial_state.png" >
     <figcaption>Figure 6. initial state of the routes<figcaption>
 </figure>

-When BGP detects the node 10.0.1.28 is down, it sends a route update to Zebra with only two remaining paths.
+After BGP learns 200.0.0.0/24's path 10.0.1.28 is withdrew, BGP would send a route update for 200.0.0.0/24 to Zebra with two remaining paths.
 After Zebra updates this route, it reaches the state shown in Figure 7.

 <figure align=center>
     <img src="images/nhg_removed_state.png" >
-    <figcaption>Figure 7. one path removed state of the routes<figcaption>
+    <figcaption>Figure 7. one path is removed for route 200.0.0.0/24<figcaption>
 </figure>

-A quick dataplane refresh begins with this state as the starting point:
-1. Zebra updates this route with new NHG 90 which has the two paths, then sends the route to dataplane.
-This is the current approach and it would recover all traffic for route 200.0.0.0/24 in hardware.
+Zebra updates the route with new NHG 90 which has two paths, zebra sends the route update to dataplanes.
+This is the current approach, which would recover all traffic via route 200.0.0.0/24.

 <figure align=center>
     <img src="images/nhg_for_dataplane.png" >
 </figure>

-2. Zebra iterates nht list of the route 200.0.0.0/24, then hands each rnh (NHG74 is found in this case) in the list to zebra_rnh_fixup_depends().
+Then zebra walks through nht list of the route entry 200.0.0.0/24 and handle each rnh in the list via zebra_rnh_eval_nexthop_entry().
 <figure align=center>
     <img src="images/find_nhg_by_rnh.png" >
 </figure>

-3. zebra_rnh_fixup_depends() utilizes the rnh to locate the corresponding NHG 74, then by using the "nhg_dependents" field in the struct nhg_hash_entry, it performs a quick refresh to the dataplane of NHH 73, which has five paths.
-It will immediately reflect the reachability status of ECMP paths and prevent packet loss, as Zebra just needs to refresh the two NHGs 73, 75 into the dataplane.
+zebra_rnh_fixup_depends() would be triggered by zebra_rnh_eval_nexthop_entry() if rnh's state is changed.
+This function would use 200.0.0.1 to find out its corresponding nhg_hash_entry (NHG 74 in this example).
+From NHG 74, we back walk to all its dependent NHGs via NHG 74's *nhg_dependents list.
+At each dependent NHG (NHG 73 in this example), zebra performs a quick fixup to dataplanes.
+In this example, since rnh is resolved via 200.0.0.0/24 which has been updated to NHG 90, NHG 73 would update dataplanes with five paths.
+This quick fixup would help to stop traffic loss via these dependent NHGs and independent from the number of routes pointing to them.

 <figure align=center>
     <img src="images/nhg_depend_update.png" >
 </figure>

-4. When zebra_rnh_fixup_depends() is done, Zebra continues its original processing，calling zebra_rnh_notify_protocol_clients() to inform BGP that 200.0.0.1 as nexthop is changed.
+After zebra_rnh_fixup_depends() is done, Zebra continues its original processing，calling zebra_rnh_notify_protocol_clients() to inform BGP that 200.0.0.1 as nexthop is changed.
-5. BGP triggers 2.2.2.2 and other routes updates which via 200.0.0.1.
-During 2.2.2.2's Zebra route handling, it may go back to step 2 for 2.2.2.2's rnh list if it is not empty.
+BGP triggers 2.2.2.2 and other routes updates which are via 200.0.0.1.
+During 2.2.2.2's Zebra route handling, zebra would walk 2.2.2.2's rnh list if it is not empty.

+Notes:
+1. Although this illustrations are on IGP remote link/node failure case, the similar work flow could be applied to local link failure and remote PE failure case as well.
+2. The same logic and work flow could be applied to add paths to NHG, a.k.a zebra_rnh_fixup_depends() is a generic logic.

+#### Throttle protocol client's route update events
-After these steps, Zebra proceeds with route convergence as usual, inform protocol client, let protocol client decides if needs to update routes based on the changes on reachability and metrics.
+Zebra will always inform protocol clients that nexthop is changed.
+Protocol client could decide if it needs to throttle the corresponding routes update events if there is no changes in reachability and metrics.

 ### FPM and Orchagent Changes
+THis approach relies on the following two changes for updating NHG in dataplane.
-Fpm needs to add a new schema to take each member as nexthop group ID and update APP DB.
+1. Fpm needs to add a new schema to take each member as nexthop group ID and update APP DB.
 (Rely on BRCM and NTT's changes)
-Orchagent picks up event from APP DB and trigger nexthop group programming.
+2. Orchagent picks up event from APP DB and trigger nexthop group programming.
 Neighorch needs to handle this new schema without change too much on existing codes.
 (Rely on BRCM and NTT's changes)

 ## Unit Test
 ### Normal Case's Forwarding Chain Information